Who We Are

 Dr. Jin Yu, Chair of The Board

-Dr. Jin Yu grew up poor in a small Koreatown in rural Manchuria.
+Dr. Jin Hung Yu grew up poor in a small Koreatown in rural Manchuria.
 His father was a logger and he was the youngest of seven children.
 During the Korean War, he was drafted into the Republic of Korea Army.
 After the War, he served as a translator for a U.S. colonel.

 After the War, he moved to Seoul in 1955 to attend college.
 There, he met an American there who encouraged him to get a college education in the U.S. After a journey that took nearly three days, he stepped onto U.S. soil in Seattle on January 20, 1961 – the same day John F. Kennedy was sworn into office.
 He witnessed President Kennedy’s inaugural address on live on TV at the airport.
 He was inspired when he heard JFK ask what we can do for our country and what “together we can do for the freedom of man.”
 Those words would eventually lead him to a career in public service, but he knew he needed an education first.
 Working full-time during the day and attending classes at night, he graduated from Wake Forest in 1963, became a U.S. citizen in 1974, and completed his PhD at Temple in 1979.

-In 1984, he founded, with Mr. Yoo, the Korean Community Development Services Center in Philadelphia.
+In 1984, he founded, with Mr. Moo Yoo, the Korean Community Development Services Center in Philadelphia.
 Originally established to help newly-arrived Asian immigrants adjust to life in their new country, its mission evolved over the years to address the needs of tens of thousands of low-income clients from many different backgrounds over the decades.

-Since 1984, he at the Korean Center has served nearly 100,000 residents in Olney, helped over 80,000 new immigrants, provided over hundreds of families with affordable housing, and served over 2,000+ children from low-income families.
+Since 1984, the Korean Center has served nearly 100,000 residents in Olney, helped over 80,000 new immigrants, provided over hundreds of families with affordable housing, and served over 2,000+ children from low-income families.
 As a result of this work, he has won dozens of awards including the following: the Philadelphia Human Rights Award in 1980, the Community Service Award from the Philadelphia Refugee Center in 1985, the Community Leadership Award from the Mayor of Philadelphia in 1986, the Prudential Insurance Company Leadership Award in 1989, the La Salle University Community Service Award in 1992, the Certificate of Appreciation from Asian Health Projects in 2003, and the Certificate of Appreciation from the City of Philadelphia in 2006.

 Don Yu, Executive Director